assumptionsofphysics/assumptionsofphysics.github.io/_problems/018-LiouvilleInVelocity.md

 category: Classical mechanics
 tags: [Differential geometry, Riemannian geometry]
 ---
-Express Liouville theorem of Hamiltonian mechanics in terms of position and velocity instead of position and momentum.
+Express the Liouville theorem of Hamiltonian mechanics in terms of position and velocity instead of position and momentum.

 *Mathematical problem.* The Liouville theorem  of Hamiltonian mechanics has